An End-to-End Network for Co-Saliency Detection in One Single Image: Proposed Approach

 \subsection{Methodology}

-The model is divided into four main parts, as shown in Figure~\ref{fig:network}.
-First, the original image is input into the pre-trained feature extraction network, i.e., the encoder block, to generate high-level semantic feature maps.
-Then, the feature maps are fed into the Feature-Sensitive block to extract the feature map that is sensitive to the co-saliency regions in the image.
-In the training phase, the Feature-Sensitive block is supervised by two kinds of supervisory signals, one from the decoder block and the other from the regional feature mapping network (RFM).
-Among them, the decoder block outputs the corresponding final saliency map, while RFM network outputs the high-level feature coding and position regression of the salient object region corresponding to the original input image.
-In the evaluation phase, co-saliency regions are predicted only through the encoder-decoder backbone net and the Feature-Sensitive block.
+The model is divided into four major parts, as shown in Figure~\ref{fig:network}.
+First, the original image is fed into the pretrained encoder block, which generates high-level semantic feature maps.
+The feature maps are then fed into the feature-sensitive block to extract the feature map that is sensitive to the image's co-saliency regions.
+In the training phase, the feature-sensitive block is supervised by two kinds of supervisory signals: one from the decoder block and the other from the RFM.
+The decoder block generates the corresponding final saliency map, while the RFM network generates the high-level feature coding and position regression of the salient object region corresponding to the original input image.
+In the evaluation phase, co-saliency regions are predicted only through the encoder--decoder backbone net and the feature-sensitive block.